jborden/nginx-certbot/README.md

+# Fork Notes

+This was forked from https://github.com/wmnnd/nginx-certbot.git It is used as part of an Ansible playbook

+The changes in this fork are as follows:

+1.  __DOMAIN_NAME__ is used for the registered DNS name that points to the server this service will run on
+	__DOCKER_SERVICE_NAME__ is the name of the services the WAR file run inside of

+2. The architecture is composed of services that are also included as one large project, so docker-compose commands include a -p __DOCKER_SERVICE_NAME__ option

 # Boilerplate for nginx with Let’s Encrypt on docker-compose

 > This repository is accompanied by a [step-by-step guide on how to